brianjglee/me/README.md

 ## Projects
 ### Predicting Home Value with a Random Forest Regressor

-Scraped housing data from the Zillow website using **Python**, imported into pandas DataFrame, cleaned, performed exploratory analysis, and created a machine learning model using random forest regressor to predict the home value of current listings.
+Scraped housing data from the Zillow website using **python**, imported into pandas DataFrame, cleaned, performed exploratory analysis, and created a machine learning model using random forest regressor to predict the home value of current listings.

 ### Personal Finance Dashboard using PowerBI